Claraform/EstherCongestionControl/README.md

 If the time is greater than period defined in Sender's packet, the Receiver will send a "slow down" message.

 ## Sender
-TCP Esther Senders periodically broadcast packets over a network.
+ECC Senders periodically broadcast packets over a network.
 It also listens for replies from receivers indicate a "speed up" or "slow down" message.

 The rate at which the Sender transmits these packets is adjusted according to responses from Receivers.

 ## Receiver
-Receivers listen for TCP Esther packets, and, of needed, replies with a speed up or slow down message.
+Receivers listen for ECC packets, and, of needed, replies with a speed up or slow down message.